 First, Habakkuk was completely honest with the Lord.
 Of course, God already knew how bad things were.
 Still, Habakkuk questioned why God hadn’t imposed His justice.
 Everywhere he looked, God’s prophet saw iniquity, wickedness, strife, and contention.
 Habakkuk was frustrated that “…justice comes out perverted” (v4).
 Sounds familiar, doesn’t it?

 With his focus renewed, Habakkuk began praying for revival.
-“O Lord, revive Your work in the midst of the years, in the midst of the years make it known; in wrath remember mercy.”
-(3:2).
+“O Lord, revive Your work in the midst of the years, in the midst of the years make it known; in wrath remember mercy” (3:2).
 Habakkuk knew that God’s character could not overlook Israel’s sin.
 But the Lord also loved them unconditionally.
 God would rather revive His people than remove them in anger.
-And God still desires revival among believers today.
+God still desires revival today.

 Finally, God’s prophet overwhelmed his problems with praise!
 “Yet I will exult in the Lord, I will rejoice in the God of my salvation.
-The Lord God is my strength…” (3:18–19a).
+The Lord God is my strength…” (3:18–19).
 Habakkuk ends his conversation with God on a completely different note than where he started.
 Yet, nothing in his situation changed.
-His focus, however, was now on his God rather than on his problems.
+Now, however, His focus was on his God rather than on his problems.